luuthuong/luuthuong/README.md

 </div>
 <p></p>
 <p align="justify">
-I have two years of experience developing systems, libraries UI, interfaces, and technological solutions to make the web a better place.
-I'm dedicated to writing and refactoring clean, reusable, and scalable code in Angular, .NET Core and sometimes React to make products more performance applying good practices and development standards and strong creative and analytical skills.
+I specialize in crafting systems, libraries, UI interfaces, and technological solutions to enhance the online environment.
+My focus is on creating and refining clean, reusable, and scalable code using Angular, .NET Core, and occasionally React.
+By implementing best practices and development standards, along with my strong creative and analytical abilities, I strive to improve product performance.
 </p>

 > Tools and technologies that I have worked with and am interested in ⚙️